 Don’t be afraid to ask for help.
 As a carer it’s important you try and get a rest over Christmas too.
 If you’ve got friends and family who could help, even for a couple of hours, don’t be afraid to ask them.
 Many people don’t realise the impact caring can have but may be able to offer support if you explain.

 Get a break, if you can.
-If you haven’t got anyone who could help, or the person you look after needs more intensive care, consider paying for replacement care so you can get a break.
-If you haven't already had one in the last 12 months, you could request a Carers Assessment which may lead to you being awarded a carer personal budget to help pay for a break, or you could buy a service privately.
+If you haven’t got anyone who could help, or the person you look after needs more intensive care, consider using a replacement care service so you can get a break.
+If you haven't already had one in the last 12 months, you could request a Carers Assessment which may lead to you being awarded a carer personal budget to help pay for a break.
+Or you could buy a service privately.
 The taking a break page has information on how to find local services.

 Talk to other carers - If it’s not possible for you to get a break, you may be able to get comfort and support by talking to other carers in the same situation.
 One way to do this over Christmas is online groups and forums.
 You can also use telephone helplines, but check their Christmas opening times.

-Keep as calm and relax as much as you can.
+Keep calm and relax as much as you can.
 This A-Z guide to surviving Christmas has some really handy tips on dealing with stress and anger.

-Dementia Friendly Matinee Screenings are showing Christmas classics such as White Christmas, Meet Me in St Louis and It’s a Wonderful Life at venues across the county.
+Dementia Friendly Matinee Screenings are showing Christmas classics such as White Christmas, Miracle on 34th Street and A Christmas Carol at venues across the county.
 Various Dates (carer's ticket is free)

-Derbyshire Carers Celebration Service at the Crooked Spire, Chesterfield on Thursday 13 December and Derby Cathedral on Monday 10 December
+Derbyshire Carers Association Celebration Services at the Crooked Spire, Chesterfield on Thursday 13 December and Derby Cathedral on Monday 10 December

-Boxing Day Raft Race - a raft race from Matlock to Cromford along the River Derwent, Tuesday 26 December, approx 9am (free)
+Boxing Day Raft Race - a raft race from Matlock to Cromford along the River Derwent, Wednesday 26 December, approx 9am

 Merry Christmas and Happy New Year

-Thank you for supporting Carers in Derbyshire in our first year.
-It’s amazing to think that in March we’ll have been live for a whole year.
+Thank you for supporting Carers in Derbyshire for our first 18 months!
+It’s amazing to think that in March 2019 we’ll have been live for two years.

-We hope you and all of the 118,000 carers across Derbyshire and Derby City have the best Christmas you can.
+We hope you and all of the 118,000 carers across Derbyshire and Derby City have a lovely Christmas.
 Best wishes for the New Year.